SiliconLabsSoftware/docs-matter/sld297-matter-wifi-dic/index.md

 # Matter Wi-Fi Direct Internet Connectivity

-- Direct Internet Connectivity (DIC) is a Silicon Labs-only feature to connect Matter devices to proprietary cloud solutions (AWS,GCP,APPLE ...) directly.
+Direct Internet Connectivity (DIC) is a Silicon Labs-only feature to connect Matter devices to proprietary cloud solutions (eg, AWS,GCP,Apple) directly.
 As such, a Matter Wi-Fi device must support connecting locally on the Matter Fabric, via IPv6, and connecting to the Internet via IPv4.

 - Matter devices can be controlled by chip-tool or controller and the respective status of the attribute modified will be published to the cloud.
 - Remote users can install the cloud-specific application to get the notifications on the attribute status and to control the device.